 - Nail changes and alopecia (with long-term use)

-- SBECD accumulation with IV formulation and worsening renal function (especially in patients with eGFR <50 mL/min per package labeling, but observational studies suggest that this may not be a concern)
+- SBECD accumulation with IV formulation and worsening renal function (especially in people with eGFR <50 mL/min per package labeling, but observational studies suggest that this may not be a concern)

 |